-Over time, the church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes that occurred in the area.
+The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes that occurred in the area.

 A first church was built around 1086 on the ruins of the Achilliane Baths dating back to Roman times.
 On 4 February 1169, an earthquake completely destroyed the ceiling of the church, killing many people gathered in the Cathedral.
 In 1194, under the reign of Henry VI, a fire caused considerable damage.

 In 1693, the earthquake that struck the area destroyed the Cathedral almost completely, leaving only the apse and the facade.
-The bell tower was put to the ground.
+The bell tower was also put to the ground.

 The reconstruction of the church was made in the 18th century.
 The current building is the work of the architect Girolamo Palazzotto, who is responsible for the interior, while Giovanni Battista Vaccarini designed the facade, which was built between 1734 and 1761.